Conformal and Contact Kinetic Dynamics and Their Geometrization: Conformal Kinetic Theory

+This means that the image space of $\mathcal{D}$ operator reads a trivial Lie subalgebra of $\mathfrak{X}(T^*M)$.
+Recalling the identity

-The mapping $\mathcal{D}$ is Lie algebra homomorphism if we restrict the domain to the space $\mathfrak{X}_c(M)$ of vector fields with constant divergences.
+we see that the mapping $\mathcal{D}$ turns out to be a Lie algebra homomorphism only if we restrict the domain to the space $\mathfrak{X}_c(M)$ of vector fields with constant divergences.
 The kernel of $\mathcal{D}$, on the other hand, happens to be the space of divergence-free vector fields.

 Now we collect the complete cotangent lift \eqref{isos} and the divergence lift \eqref{div-lift} to define a mapping from the space $\mathfrak{X}_c(M)$ of vector fields with constant divergence into the space $\mathfrak{X}(T^*M)$ of vector fields as